 Many malignancies are due to genetic damage.
 This genetic damage may be caused in the intrauterine environment for tumours of testis and breast.
 Virtually all testicular tumours display an abnormality on chromosome 12.
 Up to 20% of men may carry the testicular germ cell tumour 1 (TGCT1) gene on their X chromosome.
 Possession of this gene may increase risk of testicular malignancy by up to 50 times.
 It may also be involved in families with a history of cryptorchism, and families of men who develop bilateral disease are also more likely to carry this gene.

 - More than 95% present with a lump in the body of the testis, which is usually painless.
-See the separate article on Lumps in the Groin and Scrotum.
+See the separate Lumps in the Groin and Scrotum article.

 - Testicular pain and/or abdominal pain.